thewca/wca-regulations/wca-regulations_2012.md

     - 1c9) Decisions on changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement should be made to all competitors.
 - 1e) Each event must have one or more judges.
     - 1e1) A judge is responsible for executing the procedures of the event.
-    - 1e1a) A judge may judge multiple competitors simultaneously, as long as the judge is able ensure that all Regulations are followed at all times.
+    - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all Regulations are followed at all times.
     - 1e2) All competitors must be available for judging, if needed by organisation team.
 Penalty: disqualification of the competitor for the competition.
 - 1f) Each event (except for puzzles that are not scrambled) must have one or more scramblers.
     - 1f1) A scrambler is responsible for applying the scramble sequences to the puzzles for the event.